BernieO/calcardbackup/README.md

 __Benefit of this approach:__ if the file `users.txt` gets in wrong hands, only this new user account is being compromised.
 __Drawback:__ no automatic inclusion of newly created addressbooks/calendars.
 Items will not be backed up unless being shared with that new user account.

-Due to the default behaviour of calcardbackup >= 0.8.0 (creating calendars/addressbooks by fetching data from the database), this option is basically not needed anymore.
+Due to the new default behaviour of calcardbackup >= 0.8.0 (creating calendars/addressbooks by fetching data from the database), this option basically became pointless.
+If for whatever reason you do want to use this option without option `-g`, then there is no need to give passwords in the file with usernames.
+If no file with usernames is passed to the script via option `-u`, option `-i` will be ignored.

 ## Want to read some of that in german?